MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-project-price-lists-sales.md

 To set up an organizational default for the project price lists, follow these steps.

 1. Go to **Settings** \> **General** \> **Parameters**.
-2. On the **Active Parameters** list page, locate the record, and double-click to open it.
+1. On the **Active Parameters** list page, locate the record, and double-click to open it.
-3. On the **Parameters** page, select the **Price List** tab.
-The list of default price lists is shown.
+1. On the **Parameters** page, select the **Price List** tab.
+The default price list is shown.
 Associating a sales price list associated for every currency that you sell in ensures that this sales price list is defaulted on any quote that you create for customers that transact in the currency.

 ### Set up customer-specific project price lists

-Customer-specific project price lists can also be set up when you have negotiated a master pricing agreement with your customers.
+Customer-specific project price lists can be set up when you have negotiated a master pricing agreement with your customers.

 To set up a customer-specific project price list, follow these steps.

 1. In the **Sales** area, select **Customers**.
-2. In the list of your active accounts, select and open the customer record that you have special price list for.
+1. In the list of your active accounts, select and open the customer record that you have special price list for.
-3. On the **Project Price Lists** tab, you can create a new price list association to have the project price list that is specific to this customer.
+1. On the **Project Price Lists** tab, you can create a new price list association to have the project price list that is specific to this customer.

 ## Create custom pricing on a project quote